Mufumi/Udacity-Machine-Learning-Engineer-Nanodegree-Capstone-Project/README.md

 ## Overview

 This project is part of the Udacity Azure ML Nanodegree program.
-In this project, we deploy an Azure ML model using the Python SDK trained with a local training script.
+In this project, we deploy an Azure ML model using the Python SDK - trained with a local training script.
 The model's objective is to predict the probability of a track being liked on my Spotify based on a playlist of liked and disliked tracks.
 This model is then compared to an Azure AutoML model.
+All project steps are captured in a notebook that explains the process.

 ## Project Set up and Installation